Have you ever wondered if millionaires have a different mindset? If so, can those of us who are not millionaires (yet) develop the same?

 Contentment is a sure sign of a millionaire mindset.
 It happens when you figure out you can keep your money by investing in things that accomplish the same goal and cost a whole lot less.
 The latest and greatest is not their priority.
 This doesn’t mean they don’t buy gizmos and gadgets… but they do it out of choice and not pressure.

 Achieving new goals, financial or not, takes action.
 A millionaire mindset translates into taking action on goals and checking off to-do lists, not creating tucked away someday lists.
-(Grab your own $1000 money savings goal tracker and an editable daily to-do list in the resource library.)
+They hustle.
+They persist.
+It becomes part of everything they do, and the money follows where the mind takes it.

 8- They ARE keeping up with the Jones’